uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/mutual_exclusion/spin_rw_mutex_cls.rst

 .. cpp:function:: bool try_lock_shared()

     Attempts to acquire the lock (non-blocking) on read.
-Returns true if the lock is acquired on read; false otherwise.
+Returns true if the lock is acquired on read; false, otherwise.

 .. cpp:function:: void unlock_shared()

-    Releases a read lock, held by the current thread.
+    Releases a read lock held by the current thread.